teladoc-design/tdh-dev-interview/README.md

 Please follow the instructions outlined below.

 - Create a new branch with you name (ie. 'john-doe').
-- Using the files provided, build an HTML page with 3 card components.
+- Using the files provided, build an HTML page with a title and 3 card components.
 - These cards should be aligned side-by-side.
 - Each card should have the following elements (the content of these elements can be simple lorem ipsum):
   - Title